The Bad Education Movie

 The Bad Education Movie is a 2015 British comedy film directed by Elliot Hegarty and written by Freddy Syborn and Jack Whitehall.

-The movie is based on Whitehall's sitcom of the same name, and follows a similar plot-line, with young teacher Alfie Wickers' (Jack Whitehall) ineptly trying to supervise and occasionally educate Form K.
+The film is based on Whitehall's sitcom of the same name, and follows a similar plot-line, with young teacher Alfie Wickers' (Jack Whitehall) ineptly trying to supervise and occasionally educate Form K.

 Filming for The Bad Education Movie took place over five weeks in Cornwall and Pembrokeshire, commencing 23 February 2015.
 The film was theatrically released in the United Kingdom on 21 August 2015 by Entertainment Film Distributors.

 Plot

-Alfie Wickers (Jack Whitehall) has taken Class K on a school trip to Amsterdam.
-Unbeknownst to him, Mitchell (Charlie Wernham) has spiked his crepe with magic mushrooms, causing Alfie to hallucinate while in the Anne Frank Museum.
-He believes Jing (Kae Alexander) is a panda and is convinced that the Anne Frank dummy is alive, which leads to him stealing it from the museum (in a parody of E.T.) and ends up in a canal.
+Alfie Wickers has taken Class K on a school trip to Amsterdam.
+Unbeknownst to him, Mitchell has spiked his crepe with magic mushrooms, causing Alfie to hallucinate while in the Anne Frank Museum - Filmed in Mawnan Smith's Glendurgan Garden's adjacent estate, "Glendurgan House", in Cornwall.
+He believes Jing is a panda and is convinced that the Anne Frank dummy is alive, which leads to him stealing it from the museum (in a parody of E.T.) and ends up in a canal.
+A cut scene, whilst in the Anne Frank Museum, depicts Anne Frank pointing at Alfie before saying “home”.

-One year later, Alfie plans to take his class to Las Vegas, angering the parent–teacher association, who doubt the educational value of the trip.
+One year later, set during the events of series 3, Alfie plans to take his class to Las Vegas, angering the parent–teacher association, who doubt the educational value of the trip.
 They demand that Alfie be sacked.
-Deputy Head and Alfie's father Martin Wickers (Harry Enfield), headmaster Shaquille Fraser (Mathew Horne) and teacher and Alfie's girlfriend Rosie Gulliver (Sarah Solemani) insist that Alfie is given another chance and that they conduct a surprise visit to his classroom.
+Deputy Head and Alfie's father Martin Wickers, headteacher Shaquille Fraser and teacher and Alfie's girlfriend Rosie Gulliver insist that Alfie is given another chance and that they conduct a surprise visit to his classroom.
 Meanwhile, Mitchell has been attempting to tattoo 'Class K Forever' onto Alfie's back, but Alfie passes out from pain before Mitchell can get any further than the letters 'CLA'.
-The classroom visit ends with the children's parents refusing to pay for the Las Vegas trip, after Susan, the overbearing mother of Class K student Joe (Ethan Lawrence) interrupted their "class wars" and accidentally shot the class hamster under her skirt.
+The classroom visit ends with the children's parents refusing to pay for the Las Vegas trip, after Susan, the overbearing mother of Class K student Joe interrupted their "class wars" and accidentally shot the class hamster under her skirt.
 Alfie says he will pay for the trip, but upon realising the cost of this, decides on a trip to Cornwall.
 Joe is concerned his mother will not let him go on the trip, but Alfie creates a fake trip itinerary to fool the parents into thinking the trip is educational.
-Alfie also informs his class that his best friend from school, Atticus Hoye (Jeremy Irvine), is hosting a house party in Cornwall.
+Alfie also informs his class that his best friend from school, Atticus Hoye, is hosting a house party in Cornwall.